 After Boris Johnson’s announcement that commercial galleries can reopen from April 12th and museums from May 17th, it’s time to start planning which exhibitions to visit after such a long wait!

-Here are my first 10 exhibitions highlights – stay tuned for Part 2!
+Here are my first 10 exhibitions highlights – check at the bottom of this article for Part 2!

 Lynette Yiadom-Boakye: Fly in the League with the Night